chrishoermann/zod-prisma-types/packages/generator/Readme.md

 ## About this project

-For one of my projects I was in need of a generator that has the possibility of adding `zod valdiators` directly in `prisma schema's` [rich-comments](https://www.prisma.io/docs/concepts/components/prisma-schema#comments) and generates `zod` schemas for all prisma models, enums, inputTypes, argTypes, filters and so on.
+For one of my projects I was in need of a generator that offers the possibility of adding `zod valdiators` directly in `prisma schema's` [rich-comments](https://www.prisma.io/docs/concepts/components/prisma-schema#comments) and generates `zod` schemas for all prisma models, enums, inputTypes, argTypes, filters and so on.
 I also wanted to be able to import these schemas in the frontend e.g. for form validation and make the generator as flexible as possbile so it covers a large range of use cases.
 Since there where no generators out there that my requirements or they weren't activly maintained anymore I decided to write `zod-prisma-type`.

 ## Installation